ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 .. rubric:: Full Text

 When a text component matches an area onscreen, all of the text in its Region of Interest is scraped and stored.
-This text can be used by later scripting nodes to insert strings into GUI fields.
-The entire text can be inserted using the syntax ``{<nodename>.text}``.
-So if a test case object named ``temperature_read`` reads the string ``37 degrees`` in the application, it can be copied to another GUI field by putting the following in the :guilabel:`String` field of a later scripting node:
+This text can be used by the test case objects in later scripting nodes to insert strings into GUI fields.
+The entire text can be inserted using the syntax ``{<test-case-object-name>.text}``.
+So if a test case object named ``temperature_read`` reads the string ``37 degrees`` in the application, it can be copied to another GUI field by putting the following expression in the :guilabel:`String` field of a later scripting node:

 .. code-block::
    :class: short-code-block